espcarlo27-byte/jce-cyber-lab/README.md

 - 📧 A **Zimbra mail server integrated with Active Directory**
 - 📊 Identity-aware telemetry ingested into **Splunk SIEM**

-Each simulation is maintained in a dedicated 1:1 folder structure to ensure results are repeatable, defensible, and traceable to specific security control validations.
+Each simulation is structured as a defensible investigation, including reproducible attack execution, validated detection logic, structured evidence capture, and repeatable response workflows.

+The objective is not tool experimentation, but operational maturity — demonstrating how real-world security teams investigate, validate, document, and continuously improve detection coverage over time.

 ---